Move cars off the lot faster than you can drive them

-Having a crazy busy day at the dealership?
-These quick, easy car sales email responses will ensure you don’t let any leads fall through the cracks.
+Need inspiration on how to respond to internet car leads fast?
+These easy car sales email responses will ensure you don’t let any leads fall through the cracks.

 Think about a typical day at your dealership.
 What’s it like?
 As a salesperson, you’re likely taking folks out on test drives, closing deals, prospecting, following up, and making calls.
 If you’re not the type to sit around and scroll through Facebook all day (and you’re not, right?), then your day is probably jam-packed and full of random surprises sprinkled in.

-With all of that in mind, how long would you estimate that it takes you to respond to an email lead once in appears in your inbox?
+With all of that in mind, how long would you estimate that it takes you to respond to an email lead once it appears in your inbox?
 Are you the type to:

 a) Prioritize answering the email as soon as humanly possible